dinakidane/guess-number/README.md

 - A feature to allow the user to type in a username
 - This may have personalised the experience of the game to the user

+## User experience

+- A variety of users are able to play this game.
+- New users are able to read the instructions straight away, allowing them to enjoy the game as soon as possible
+- Users will enjoy the fact that they have a limited number of attempts as it makes it more challenging for them
+- The list of words that may be chosen are a variety of easy and challenging words, making it unpredictable for the user
+- The option to play again after finishing all 6 attempts makes it easier for the user to go back to the beginning, saving them the effort from refreshing their browser.

 ## Testing

 ### Validators